 Beyond the convenience of using dry goods when you can’t get to the store, there are other reasons to cook with your food storage.
 If you have long term food storage, it makes sense to practice cooking with it before you need it.
 It’s absurd to think that you’ll be able to pull a survival seed bank from the closet and grow all your own food, having never planted a seed.
 It’s also absurd to think you’ll be able to pull out a stockpile of freeze dried food and cook a meal…having never worked with these ingredients before.

-With two toddlers in the house, a slathering of pink frosting is a must.
+Cooking with our food storage on a regular basis is a part of our preparedness plan, and I’m always looking for new ways to use my long term food storage ingredients.
 I just got some free samples from Valley Food Storage, including freeze-dried strawberries that were out of this world.
 Seriously, get yourself some free samples, they’re epic.
 My little ones gobbled them up quick, but I squirreled away a tiny bit for this special project.

 View this post on Instagram